tdiderich/runZero-scripts/export-to-csv-specific-fields/README.md

-# Export API
+# Export API to CSV with specific fields

-This is a basic script that runs a few searches + prints the results in JSON format.
-You can update the endpoint to print in a different format and/or update the list of searches.
+This is a basic script that runs a search + converts specific fields from asset services to a CSV.

 ```
 $ cd export-to-csv-specific-fields